XintongWang4869/LittleLemon/instructions.md

 ### User Authentication

+* session-based authentication
+* token-based authentication
+    * a secure and scalable way to handle user authentication across different devices and platforms.
+It typically uses JSON Web Tokens (JWTs) or OAuth tokens, which can be easily passed between the client and server.
+    * **JWT (JSON Web Token)**: self-contained and stateless.
+Commonly used for API authentication, single sign-on (SSO), and cross-domain authentication.
+    * djoser (DRF's TokenAuthentication): can also perform JSON Web authentication
+* basic authentication: only for development stage

 #### djoser

-* session-based authentication
-* token-based authentication: djoser (DRF's TokenAuthentication)

 Modify credentials within admin interface: